4 Spanish Films with English Subtitles

 Pedro Almodovar Films And His Spanish Movies With English Subtitles

 These are some of my favourite Spanish films, all directed by Pedro Almodovar.
 They are all comedies but do not watch them if you are oversensitive to sex scenes or if you are always looking for the politically correct; Spanish films just aren't.

 Spanish films display a weird sense of humour.
-Perhaps it is a European humour, or a Spanish humor.
-I am more inclined to think that it is the particular way that the Spanish have to see life: A crude way to confront the most unpleasant situations.
+Perhaps it is a European humour or Spanish humour.
+I am more inclined to think that it is a particular way that the Spanish have to see life: A crude way to confront the most unpleasant situations.